tarikacsg/CNN_from_scratch/README.md

 To train the CNN on the MNIST dataset, the `sgd_q6` function is provided.
 It performs the forward and backward passes for each training sample, updates the weights and biases, and calculates the loss values.
 After training, the overall loss is calculated to evaluate the model's performance.

-Please refer to the code in this repository for detailed implementations and usage examples.
-Feel free to explore and modify the code to suit your specific needs.